canonical/charm-relation-interfaces/kafka-client/README.md

 - Is expected to create an application `username` and `password` inside the kafka cluster when the requirer relates to the kafka cluster.
 - Is expected to provide the `uris` field with a comma-seperated list of broker uris, which can be used for cluster connection.
 - Is expected to provide the `endpoints` field with a comma-seperated list of broker IP addresses.
-- Can optionally provide the `zookeeper_uris` field with a comma-seperated list of ZooKeeper server uris and Kafka cluster zNode, if the requirer `role` is set to `admin`
+- Can optionally provide the `zookeeper-uris` field with a comma-seperated list of ZooKeeper server uris and Kafka cluster zNode, if the requirer `extra-user-roles` is set to `admin`

 ### Requirer
-- Can optionally provide the `role` field specifying the expected role of the client application (e.g `role=producer`, `role=consumer`, `role=admin`).
+- Is expected to provide the `role` field specifying a comma-seperated list of roles for the client application (between `admin`, `consumer` and `producer`).
-- Can optionally provide the `topic` field specifying the topic that the requirer charm needs permissions to create (for `role=producer`), or consume (for `role=consumer`).
-If `role` is set, this field is expected.
+- Can optionally provide the `topic` field specifying the topic that the requirer charm needs permissions to create (for `extra-user-roles=producer`), or consume (for `extra-user-roles=consumer`).
 - Can optionally provide the desired consumer group for a requirer unit in the `group` field.
-If `role=consumer`, this field is expected.
+If `extra-user-roles=consumer`, this field is expected.

 ## Relation Data